Last updated March 17, 2021.

 |41-45||0.08 to below 1.3||Between 1.3 and 2.99|

-Even if you have normal AMH levels, Dr. Nataki Douglas, the Chair of the Modern Fertility Medical Advisory Board, says that tracking AMH over time is still important.
+Even if you have normal levels of AMH, Dr. Nataki Douglas, the Chair of the Modern Fertility Medical Advisory Board, says that tracking AMH over time is still important.
 Dr. Douglas recommends testing once, then again in about 12 months.
 Beyond that, when you should consider retesting depends on your age, your AMH level, and how it is changing over time.

-When looking at your level, it’s important to remember that even if it’s normal, it’s still possible to experience fertility issues because age, along with many other factors, still plays a big role.
+When looking at your AMH test results, it’s important to remember that even if it’s normal, it’s still possible to experience fertility issues because age, along with many other factors, still plays a big role.
 Aside from your ovarian reserve, your egg quality is the other big piece of the puzzle.
 Unfortunately there is no test for egg quality, so age is the best predictor we have.

 A low AMH level indicates a lower number of eggs than is expected for your age.
 Below you can find a table that outlines the AMH level cutoffs for different age groups according to the Beckman Coulter Access AMH assay.
 (Note that “Very Low” is a Modern Fertility designation assigned to levels that are below the detection limit of the Beckman assay.)